TheStarport/FLHook/readme.markdown

 * Nen for testing and plugin development.
 * All those who have worked on FLHook before.

-FLHook uses a slightly modified version of `flcodec.c`.
+FLHook uses a heavily modified version of `flcodec.c`.